caipng/shopee-product-classifier/README.md

 _first try at image classifications/CNNs so its ok i guess_ 🤷

-_this is a basic model with transfer learning, data augmentation and snapshot ensembling; tried things like activity regularizers and BlurPooling but didnt seem to improve validation accuracy_
+_this is a basic model with transfer learning, data augmentation, cyclic learning rates and snapshot ensembling; tried things like activity regularizers and BlurPooling but didnt seem to improve validation accuracy; there are definitely a plethora of ideas that were left untested due to time and computing power constraints_